microsoft/DirectXTex/ReadMe.txt

 ------------------------------------
 RELEASE HISTORY

+September 28, 2012: Added ScreenGrab module for creating runtime screenshots
+                    Renamed project files for better naming consistency New Typeless utilities for DirectXTex
+                    Some minor code cleanup for DirectXTex's WIC writer function Bug fixes and new -tu/-tf options for texconv

 June 22, 2012: Moved to using XNA Math 2.05 instead of XNA Math 2.04 for USE_XNAMATH builds
                Fixed BGR vs. RGB color channel swizzle problem with 24bpp legacy .DDS files in DirectXTex